 IHG Rewards Club Premier vs. IHG Rewards Club Traveler

 While the Traveler card has no annual fee, this doesn’t quite make up for everything it lacks, such as automatic elite status, the Global Entry/TSA Precheck credit and free night each year on your account anniversary.
 Given the value of such perks, the difference in annual fees between the cards is basically a nonissue.

-If you’re a frequent traveler or IHG loyalist who is sure to take advantage of elite status benefits, you’ll be better served with the Premier card; however, occasional travelers who don’t always stay in IHG properties or who want a lower annual fee should stick with the Traveler.
+If you’re a frequent traveler or IHG loyalist who is sure to take advantage of elite status benefits, you’ll be better served with the Premier card; however, occasional travelers who don’t always stay in IHG properties or who want a card with no annual fee should stick with the Traveler.

 As the issuer for both co-branded IHG credit cards, Chase has a reputation for good customer service.
 For example, the bank scored 809 in J.D.
 Power’s 2020 customer satisfaction survey, fourth among 11 major credit card issuers.